ITPNYU/ITP-IMA-Community-Guidelines/attribution.md

 ## <a name="attribution">🔗 Attribution</a>

-In addition to the work done by community members in developing the Code of Conduct we want to acknowledge the community guidelines used by other communities that have acted as a guide, reference, and inspiration for our own process.
+In addition to the work done by community members in developing the Community Commitments we want to acknowledge the community guidelines used by other communities that have acted as a guide, reference, and inspiration for our own process.

 - [http://p5js.org/community/](http://p5js.org/community/)
 - [https://www.contributor-covenant.org/version/2/0/code_of_conduct/](https://www.contributor-covenant.org/version/2/0/code_of_conduct/)